TeaM-TL/FotoKilof/README.md

    - upper left corner and width plus height,
    - gravity, width plus height plus offset,
  - text: color, font and size selection,
+ - customized sepia,
+ - equalize by channel,
+ - contrast between -3 and +3,
+ - customized contrast stretching,
  - fast file navigation: First, Prev, Next, Last,
  - histograms of original and result pictures,
+ - own command editor,
- - own command editor, additionally command can be composed from executed commands,
+ - own command can be composed from executed commands,
+ - is possible to use other ImageMagick commands, eg. -gaussian-blur,
  - GraphickMagick is supported partialy.

 ## User manual